Citation, DOI, disclosures and article data

 Dental caries are cavities in teeth ('caries' is both the singular and plural form).
 They are very common and can lead to serious morbidity.

-Dental caries are areas of focal enamel and dentin deminerlisation.
-There are multiple theories in their pathogenesis but contributing factors include a combination of diet, anatomy, oral cavity microbiome and time 1,2.
+Focal enamel and dentin deminerlisation result in cavity formation.
+There are multiple theories in their pathogenesis but contributing factors include a combination of diet, anatomy, oral cavity microbiome, and time 1,2.

 - occlusional: affect the chewing surface

 - 1. Scheinfeld MH, Shifteh K, Avery LL, Dym H, Dym RJ.
 Teeth: what radiologists should know.
 Radiographics : a review publication of the Radiological Society of North America, Inc. 32 (7): 1927-44. doi:10.1148/rg.327125717 - Pubmed

 - 2. Ravikiran Ongole, Praveen B N. Textbook of Oral Medicine, Oral Diagnosis and Oral Radiology.
 ISBN: 9788131237991